Harald Proczyk: GT Racing

-For 2011 he made the switch to the ADAC GT Masters racing a Mercedes-Benz SLS AMG GT3 for Heico Motorsport, partnering Dominik Baumann and finishing 5th in the standings that year.
-The duo continued with Heico Motorsport for 2012, finishing 9th in the standings that year.
-He only made two one-off appearances in 2013 & 2014 before making a full season return to the championship in 2015, where he again finished 5th in the championship standings.
-In 2012 he switched to the FIA GT3 European Championship, while racing there he also made two one-off appearances in the 2012 British GT Championship.
+For 2011, Proczyk made the switch to the ADAC GT Masters racing a Mercedes-Benz SLS AMG GT3 for Heico Motorsport, partnering Dominik Baumann and finishing fifth in the standings that year.
+The duo continued with Heico Motorsport for 2012, finishing ninth in the standings that year.
+He only made two one-off appearances in 2013 & 2014 before making a full season return to the championship in 2015, where he again finished fifth in the championship standings.
+In 2012, he switched to the FIA GT3 European Championship, while racing there he also made two one-off appearances in the 2012 British GT Championship.
 Meanwhile, he had a great season in the FIA GT3 European Championship, only having one retirement and only failing to finish on the podium once, he raced for the Rhino's Leipert Motorsport team in a Lamborghini Gallardo LP600+ GT3 shared with David Mengesdorf.
-The duo finished 3rd in the standings that year.
-For 2013 he switched to the FIA GT Series and Blancpain Endurance Series starting the season as a double program with GRT Grasser Racing Team driving a Lamborghini Gallardo LP 560–4.
-However, they only raced in the first three rounds of the 2013 Blancpain Endurance Series, while still going on to do a full season in the 2013 FIA GT Series, with Proczyk finishing 2nd in the Pro-Am standings that year.
-In 2014 he stayed in the series, now named Blancpain Sprint Series, again teaming up with Grasser Racing Team and racing an updated Lamborghini Gallardo FL2 partnered by Jeroen Bleekemolen.
-The pair took several victories and podiums on their way to finishing 3rd in the Pro Cup championship standings that year.
+The duo finished third in the standings that year.
+For 2013, he switched to the FIA GT Series and Blancpain Endurance Series starting the season as a double program with GRT Grasser Racing Team driving a Lamborghini Gallardo LP 560–4.
+However, they only raced in the first three rounds of the 2013 Blancpain Endurance Series, while still going on to do a full season in the 2013 FIA GT Series, with Proczyk finishing second in the Pro-Am standings that year.
+In 2014, he stayed in the series, now named Blancpain Sprint Series, again teaming up with Grasser Racing Team and racing an updated Lamborghini Gallardo FL2 partnered by Jeroen Bleekemolen.
+The pair took several victories and podiums on their way to finishing third in the Pro Cup championship standings that year.
 Alongside his 2015 ADAC GT Masters program, he also made a one-off appearance in the 2015 International GT Open, as well as entering four races in the 2015 24H Series.

 Return to Touring Cars

-For 2016 he switched to the new-for-2016 ADAC TCR Germany series, driving a SEAT León Cup Racer for his own team HP Racing.
+For 2016, Proczyk switched to the new-for-2016 ADAC TCR Germany series, driving a SEAT León Cup Racer for his own team HP Racing.
 He took his first pole position at the second round of the championship held at Sachsenring, he then went on to take a lights-to-flag victory in the first race of the day.
 He currently leads the 2016 championship standings.

-In June 2016 it was announced that he would race in the TCR International Series, driving a Honda Civic TCR for WestCoast Racing.
+In June 2016, it was announced that Proczyk would race in the TCR International Series, driving a Honda Civic TCR for WestCoast Racing.
 He took a pole position in a rain hit qualifying session at the Salzburgring, but was giving a two-place grid penalty for Race 1 after having driven out of the pits into the fast lane before the green flag was waved following a brief red flag stoppage.
-He did however get to keep the 5 points awarded for qualifying on pole position.
+He did however get to keep the five points awarded for qualifying on pole position.